-Vote for us as this year's Best Escorted Tour Operator (Europe & long-haul) and you could win a 7-night holiday for two.
+Vote for us as Best Escorted Tour Holiday Company (EU & long-haul) and you could win a holiday.

-Order our latest 2019/20 brochure and explore our most popular tours.
+Order our latest brochures and explore our most popular tours.

 To see a humpback whale throw its colossal bulk out of the water and crash back down again with a thunderous clap is a display of power that will leave you awestruck.
 Alaska offers plenty of chances to catch one of these impressive performances, especially memorable from the viewing platform of an intimate cruise ship that’s built to bring you closer to Alaska’s incredible sights.

 The great north American cousin of the deer, you are more likely to hear the north American elk before you see it.
 Their high-pitched, whistling roars ring out across the landscape during rutting season (autumn), an eerie whale-like song.
 Stay focused and you’ll catch sight of their dark chestnut coats fleeting through the Canadian wilderness.

 Spot elk on our tour of Glacier National Park and the Canadian Rockies.

 Symbolic of the USA, the bald eagle in fact has a full head of white feathers – the word ‘bald’ is Old English for ‘white’.
 Found all over North USA and Canada, this fearsome predator can dive up to 99mph.
 But don’t worry, it’s pretty much pescatarian (mainly eats fish).